aczane/is_it_cake/content/about.md

 \
 Currently:

-listening to: Childish Gambino, Anderson East
+listening to: Black Panther The Album
 \
-eating: tacos
+eating: :donut:
 \
-reading: Sheryl Sandberg, _Lean In_
+(re)reading: _The Scarlet Pimpernel_
 \
-watching: The Good Place
+watching: Ugly and Delicious

 (If I ever learn how to archive things, this will be periodically updated and archived, because data.)\